andestech/buildroot-external/readme.txt

        1              34          262177  128M u-boot
        2          262178          385057 60.0M rootfs

-Insert SD card and reset the board, it will boot Linux from mmc.
+Insert SD card and reset the board, should boot Linux from mmc.